Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 ![robot_cam_to_machine.png](/manual/configuration/robot_cam_to_machine.png)

-The CAM creates a G-Code file, which uses letters like G1 XYZAC or G1 XYZIJK with different meaning.
-XYZ are cartesian coordinates, while AC (or BC, AB) are degrees of rotary axes and IJK are tool vector values.
+The CAM creates a G-Code file, which uses letters like G1 XYZAC or G1 XYZABCD with different meaning.
+XYZ are cartesian coordinates in mm, while AC (or BC, AB, ABCD) are degrees values.

+**Note: IJK mode is avoided**, because it conflicts with G2/G3 IJ parameters.
+Instead, ABCD is used with ABC being the rotary information of a vector and D an angle, if used (zaxis mode uses ABC, full uses ABCD).
+Fanuc uses IJK sometimes, but the have the conflict with G2/G3 also, so they introduced special modes.

 The firmware interpretes the letters in kinematics as input values.
 Kinematics can translate it at it's will, can combine, calculate with them, ignore them etc. For a meaningful interpretation, it needs to know what the CAM means by A letter e.g. The match is often done by convenience, but it is more safe to define the match explicitly.
 It is also possible that the match is not 1:1, but more motors used than letters in G-Code used.

 Firmware kinematics than outputs its calculation results into machine positions and the main firmware positions the motors and prints or drills at the commanded motor positions.

-The M669 B"mapDriveLetterDn=..." parameters can define some of those properties
-* drive number is the internal number of the used G-Code letters, starting by 0.
-In most cases X is 0, Y is 1, Z is 2, A is 3, C is 4 for a CNC 5 axis configuration, or XYZABC being 0 to 5 for a 6 axis robot.
-Internally, the next drive numbers are used for the extruder(s) E, E1... letters, so firmware can use them the same way.
-* letter names can be changed, but this has no influence about how main firmware assigns them to the drive numbers.
-Drive number to letter assignment is done by M584.
-The B letter assignment is for readability, which drive number is assigned to which Dn DH parameter setting: 3A2 means drive the 4th drive named A is assigned to the D2 DH parameters and transformation matrix.

-To control the assignments, there are instructions on the configuration page about first steps.

 # orientationType
 The M669 B"orientationType" parameter specifies one of three possible orientation modes.
 It specifies whether and how the robot controls orientation of the endpoint.